Policies & procedures

 All medication will be kept in the clinic.
 Medication brought to school by a student must be prescribed by a physician, and in the original packaging.
 Over-the-counter medication must also be taken to the clinic, and accompanied by a note from the physician with specific directions.
 Students may not carry over-the-counter medication to the classroom.

-Parents, we welcome you to come have lunch with your child on Thursdays and Fridays as well as your child's birthday.
+Parents, we welcome you to come have lunch with your child on Fridays as well as your child's birthday.
 There are separate tables in front of the stage where you may sit with your child.

 Walnut Glen Academy follows the district dress code.
 Students cannot wear flip-flops, and shorts/skirts may not be higher than their fingertips when their arms are extended by their side.
 Shirts should have straps of at least 3-fingers width.
 Students also need to wear sneakers on the days they attend PE.
 Please put your child's name on coats, sweaters, backpacks, and lunch boxes.